janogonzalez/queuejs/Readme.md

 ### Queue#deq()

-Dequeues the top element of the `Queue`.
+Dequeues the top element of the queue.
 Throws an `Error` when the queue is empty.

 ### Queue#empty()

-Returns whether the `Queue` is empty or not.
+Returns whether the queue is empty or not.

 ### Queue#enq(element)

-Enqueues the `element` at the end of the `Queue` and returns its new size.
+Enqueues the `element` at the end of the queue and returns its new size.

 ### Queue#peek()

-Peeks at the top element of the `Queue`.
+Peeks at the top element of the queue.
 Throws an `Error` when the queue is empty.

 ### Queue#size()

-Returns the size of the `Queue`.
+Returns the size of the queue.

 ## Testing